 For more than half a century, the Jewish Historical Society of Michigan has promoted and celebrated the special story of Michigan’s Jewish communities, organizations and citizens.
 Our programs, tours, events and publications preserve and proudly bring to life the struggles of Michigan’s early settlers, the strength of our business entrepreneurs, the accomplishments of our Jewish leaders, and the legacies of today’s innovators and urban pioneers.
 JHSM is the only organization in Michigan with the unique ability to curate these stories from myriad resources, then preserve and share them so future generations will know these legacies.

-The Jewish Historical Society of Michigan (JHSM) was founded in 1959 to preserve and commemorate our past for future generations.
-The only volunteer organization dedicated exclusively to this purpose, the Society has amassed a storehouse of information about the events, traditions and lives of Jewish people throughout the state.
+Founded in 1959 to preserve and commemorate our past for future generations, JHSM is the only not-for-profit organization in Michigan dedicated exclusively to this purpose.
+JHSM has amassed and documented a storehouse of information about the events, traditions and lives of Jewish people throughout the state.